willymcallister/willymcallister.github.io/_articles/rc-step-response.md

 comments: true
 ---

 When something changes in a circuit, the voltages and currents adjust to the new conditions.
 If the change is an abrupt step the response is called the *step response*.
+This step response happens billions of times every second inside digital devices.
+That means this is the most important analog circuit in digital electronics.

 We apply an abrupt step in voltage to a resistor-capacitor $(\text{RC})$ circuit and watch what happens to the voltage across the capacitor, $\goldC{v(t)}$.

 ![RC step response circuit]({{ site.baseurl }}{% link i/rc_step1.svg %}){: .centered :}

-This step response happens billions of times every second inside all digital devices.
-That means this is the most important analog circuit in all of digital electronics.

-We introduce the method of *forced plus natural response* to solve the challenging "non-homogeneous" differential equation that models the $\text R\text C$ step circuit.
+We introduce the method of *forced plus natural response* to solve the challenging *non-homogeneous* differential equation that models the $\text R\text C$ step circuit.

 Before diving into the step response you may want to review [RC natural response - intuition]({{ site.baseurl }}{% link _articles/rc-natural-response-intuition.md %}) and [RC natural response - derivation]({{ site.baseurl }}{% link _articles/rc-natural-response-derivation.md %}).